 - Vegetables like artichokes, celery root, sweet potatoes, parsnips, turnips, acorn squash, potatoes with skin, Brussels sprouts, cabbage, broccoli, carrots, cauliflower, asparagus, and beets

-A diet high in fiber also lowers the risk of heart disease, which is higher in people with diabetes.
+Soluble fiber helps lower the rapid rise in blood sugar that tends to happen after eating carbohydrates.
+A fiber-rich diet also curbs the risk of heart disease, which is higher in people with diabetes.

 - Soy products

-8. Ditch butter and shortening.
-Canola oil and olive oil (and all nontropical liquid oils) are healthy alternatives.
-Both are rich in monounsaturated fat, and canola oil also contains omega-3 fatty acids.
+Both canola oil and olive oil are better choices.
+Both are rich in monounsaturated fat, and canola oil also has heart-healthy omega-3 fatty acids.